trananh1992/Turn-of-War/README.md

 Turn of War
 ===================
-An open-source GPLv3 turn based game for Android in development by Edward Woodhouse, Turn of War is a fork of DragonWars.
+An open-source GPLv3 turn based game for Android in development by Edward Woodhouse, Turn of War is a fork of Dragon Wars.
 Copyright (C) 2013 Ed Woodhouse <edwoodhou@gmail.com>

 Features